-Our prospective study of 1,779 postnatal women birthing in Mpilo Hospital, Bulawayo, demonstrated that stillbirth in the index pregnancy had a strong association with previous history of stillbirth, maternal medical complications and fewer than four antenatal visits.
+Our prospective study of 1,779 postnatal women birthing in Mpilo Hospital, Bulawayo, demonstrated that stillbirth previous stillbirth in the index pregnancy had a increases the risk strong association with previous of recurrence history of stillbirth, maternal medical complications and fewer than four antenatal visits.
 Women experiencing stillbirth tended also to have lower socio-economic status and less formal education.